rospiess/CrimeBook/README.md

 -----------

-- Add distinction between association to a case and conviction, manage transition opened/closed case and case reopening.
+- Add distinction between association to a case and conviction (Person detail view)
+- Manage transition opened/closed case and case reopening.
+- Manage NULL values in case creation.

 When logged in:
-  - Open new cases
   - Edit cases and persons.
   - Link/unlink person from case.